szkug/unk-client/README.md

-# ketting-client
+# keeting-client
-A metting tool build with kmp.
+A meeting tool build with kmp.